gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 (authentication), that the sender cannot deny having sent the message (non-repudiation), and that the message was not altered in transit (integrity).

-Find a partner and role play Alice (She has dual roles) and Bob in this task.
+Get a partner and role play Alice (She has dual roles) and Bob in this task.

 Alice wants to sends Bob a Private Message (PM).
 "I am joining Infineon Trust X Boot Camp."
 Bob received the PM and wonders about its integrity.